Skip to main content

 Get the latest information on postgraduate fees.

-Applicants may be invited to interview (which can be carried out over Skype if they are unable to attend in person).
+Applicants will be invited to an online or in-person interview with your prospective supervisor (which can be carried out over Teams if you are unable to attend in person).

 Suitable for graduates in architecture, planning, engineering, social sciences, computer science and environmental sciences with an upper second class honours degree.